archernar/cuu/README.md

      cak    createaccesskey          -a -u         Creates an access key for the user dak    deleteaccesskeys         -a -u         Deletes all the users access keys Policy Commands
-     lp     listallpolicies          -a            Lists all defined policies lpl    listlocalpoliciesl       -a            Lists local (user managed) policies lpa    listawspolicies          -a            Lists aws policies
+            createpolicy             -a -t         Create new policy (-t) with policydoc.json template deletepolicy             -a -t         Delete policy by name (-t) lp     listallpolicies          -a            Lists all defined policies lpl    listlocalpoliciesl       -a            Lists local (user managed) policies lpa    listawspolicies          -a            Lists aws policies